marchete/Course-MonteCarlo-EN/markdowns/areacalc.md

 Here we used a fixed number of simulations.
 This can be changed to be limited in time (like 100ms), then `N` will be increasing until you have no more time.

 ## Calculate the estimated area
-If you have areacount points that are inside shapes, and you total tests were N, then in theory your area is the `areacount/N`% of the  `Reference Area`.
+If you have `areacount` points that are inside shapes, and you total tests were `N`, then in theory your area is the `areacount/N`% of the `Reference Area`.
 ```csharp
  var RefArea = Ref_Width*Ref_Height;
  var PercentageFilled = areacount/N;